Stillness

 A figure of stillness which served to give me inspiration and still does, is a statue.
 You may recognise it.

-Here’s my poem in its honour.
+Here’s my poem in honor of “la fontana di Trevi”

-Amidst the noise and chaos
+Amidst the noise and chaos there you are

-Standing with open arms
+Standing proudly with open arms and heart

-Serene in your stillness
+Serene in your stillness and true stature

-Exuding wildness and control
+Exuding a wildness with control

-Offering and accepting riches
+Offering and accepting the riches

-Letting things flow over you
+Letting things flow over you as you

-Being still
+Remain still

-It doesn’t matter to you
+It so doesn’t matter to you whether

-Whether there is rain, sun, wind or sleet
+Whether there is rain, sun, sleet, snow

 You are just there